 For the GET, I carried pretty much all the same gear that I had on the CDT and AZT.
 You can see that gear list here.

 Pairs of shoes: 1 Altra Superior 3.5…it was a real stretch making these last through the whole hike.
 The cross-country sections and lava rocks were really hard on shoes.
-I punched a hole in the side-wall about 200 miles in and had to make a patch using a piece of Stellar’s spent shoes and some dental floss at Doc Campbells.
+I punched a hole in the side-wall about 200 miles in and had to make a patch using dental floss.
 The uppers had holes everywhere and the tread was non-existent by the end.
-I really should have changed shoes by Magdalena or Socorro but I’m stubborn and cheap.
+I really should have changed shoes by Magdalena or Socorro, but I was stubborn and cheap.
 I threw these poor shoes away in the trash can in Albuquerque first thing, they were were so bad.

 This was definitely my HMG 2400 pack’s last thru-hike.
-Sun, dirt, thorny vegetation, and a whole lot of miles/time have rendered it pretty much dead.
-The DCF is de-laminating and shrunken throughout the pack body, making it almost too small to carry a load, no longer water resistant, and in serious danger of falling apart altogether.
-The dynema pocket material is also starting to rip in several places.
+Sun, dirt, thorny vegetation, and a whole lot of miles/time rendered it pretty much dead.
+The DCF was de-laminating and shrunken throughout the pack body, making it almost too small to carry a load and no longer water resistant.
+It was in serious danger of falling apart altogether.
+The dynema pocket material was also starting to rip in several places.
 It survived close to 10,000 miles and 6 thru-hikes (TA, PCT, CDT, AZT, LT, GET).
 I was really hoping that it could make it through the AT so I could say I completed the Triple Crown with almost all the same gear.
-Well, it was along with me for about 300 miles on section hikes of the AT and also was my cherished pack for my dyslexic Triple Crown (TA, PCT, CDT), so that’s good enough.
+At least it was along with me for about 300 miles on section hikes of the AT and also was my cherished pack for my dyslexic Triple Crown (TA, PCT, CDT), so that’s good enough.

 Farewell my beloved pack.
 What a journey it’s been.